-The assumptions for the future return on gilts is described below:
+The assumptions for the future return on gilts and price inflation are derived consistently as described below:

-The return from gilts over each future year is taken from the latest available yield curve as at the valuation date for fixed interest gilts as published by the Bank of England (adjusted for changes in market conditions between the effective date of the curve and the valuation date) and extrapolated for later durations.
+?
+The return from gilts over each future year is taken from the LCP gilt yield curve as at the valuation date for fixed interest gilts.

-For illustration, as at the valuation date, the assumption for the return on gilts is as shown in the chart below:
+For illustration, as at 31 December 2019, the assumptions for the return on gilts and RPI inflation were as shown in the chart below:

-Gilt returns as at 31 December 2016
+Gilt returns as at 31 December 2019

-For the purposes of illustration, as at the valuation date the single equivalent average rates (weighted by the projected future benefit cashflows) were:
+For illustration, as at 31 December 2019 the single equivalent average rates (weighted by reference to the projected future benefit cashflows) were:

-Rate Gilt returns 1.7% pa
+Rate Gilt returns 1.20% pa